aibrite/jdash-docs/src/client/working-with-dashboards.md

 `load`method returns a promise and you can use dashboard id or `DashboardModel`.

-As a common scenario you can use jdash.Provider.getMyDashboards method to get a list of dashboard for current user.
-After a click for a dashboard use `load`method to display selected dashboard.
+As a common scenario, you can use ``jdash.Provider.getMyDashboards`` method to get a list of dashboard for the current user.
+After a click on a dashboard, use `load` method to display selected dashboard.

-Refer to Getting Started for sample usage of `load`method.
+Refer to Getting Started for the sample usage of `load` method.

-### About View modes
+### About View Modes
-A dashboard may have one of the following view modes.
+A dashboard may have one of the following view modes:

 | View mode       | Description                   |
 | -------------   | -------------------------     |